nickyiliwang0000/h/css/advanced-layouts.md

 </style>
 ```

-Now if we were using percentages, we could easily account change the units, but 10% of a container is quite a big size for a margin.
+If we were using percentages, we could easily change the units of the margin to match, but 10% of a container is quite a big size for a margin.

 ```html
 <div class="wrapper">